Solving the Telemetry Gap: Integrating SIEM with EDR and Identity - 2026 Guide

 You still have search and retention for investigations, auditors, and legal.
 You're just not waking up to twenty "possible brute force" tickets every Monday.

-Outcomes: Less noise, faster Triage, stronger coverage
+Outcomes: Less noise, faster triage, stronger coverage

 When SIEM, EDR, and identity feed into one managed stack, the point isn't "more data."
 It's fewer, better alerts and faster answers.